kick-mind/date-src/src/README.md

 ```

 #### Example 4:
-Create DateTimes with specific date/time units and a specific calendar:
+Create DateTimes  by specifying date/time units and a calendar:
 ```
 const d1 = new DateTime(2021, 10, 28, 14, 56, 45, 122, {calendar: 'gregorian'});
 // year: 2021,